 The development of cultural tourism is steered and coordinated via the national Culture Finland (CF) umbrella programme.
-It is an entity governed by the Finnish Tourist Board under the management of Finland Festivals ry.
-The operation is funded by the Ministry of Education and Culture, and the Finnish Tourist Board.
+It is an entity governed by Visit Finland under the management of Finland Festivals ry.
+The operation is funded by the Ministry of Education and Culture, and Visit Finland.
 The Culture Finland programme aims to increase cultural tourism to and in Finland by improving cooperation between various culture and tourism industry parties in order to create new and attractive cultural tourism products and services.

 The cultural tourism umbrella programme is related to, among others, Finland’s Tourism Strategy to 2020 and ʻProduct development for cultural tourism; Proposal for a programme 2009-2013ʼ.